aokiyusuke/BeatSaberModsKoharuPack/README.md

 # BeatSaberModsKoharuPack
-This pack contains releases of various Beat Saber Mods.
+This pack contains releases of various Beat Saber Mods for PC/Steam.

 I'm collecting Beat Saber Mods for my daughter, Koharu, as soon as possible after new versions are released.
 Some mods have been modified or reworked for newer versions as needed.